joyeecheung/node/doc/api/cli.md

 > Stability: 1.1 - Active Developement

 Supports loading a synchronous ES module graph in `require()`.

-If the module graph is not synchronous (contains top-level await), Node.js throws an error without executing the module.
-If `--print-pending-tla` is passed, Node.js will evaluate the module, try to locate the top-level awaits, and print their location to help users fix them.
+When `--experimental-require-module` is enabled, and `require()` resolves to an ES module, if the module is fully synchronous (contains no top-level await), the `require()` call returns the module name space object.
+Otherwise, Node.js throws an error without executing the module.
+If `--experimental-print-required-tla` is passed, Node.js will evaluate the module, try to locate the top-level awaits, and print their location to help users fix them.

 With this option alone, the module being `require()`'d should be explicitly marked as an ES module either using the `"type": "module"` field in `package.json` or the `.mjs` extension.
-To load implicit ES modules with automatic syntax-based module type detection, use `--experimental-require-module-with-detection`.
+To load implicit ES modules ending with `.js` using automatic syntax-based module type detection, use `--experimental-require-module-with-detection`.

 ### `--experimental-require-module-with-detection`